gabeweng/gabeweng.github.io/_posts/2020-10-04-knowledge-transfer.md

 Image Modified from [Paper](https://arxiv.org/abs/1805.00385) {: .text-center}

+In the paper, they use 701 total permutations which had a minimum hamming distance of 3.
+They apply mean and standard deviation normalization at each image tile independently.
+They also make images gray-scale 70% of the time to prevent the network from cheating with low-level statistics.

 ### b.
 Use a deeper network to solve pretext task
 The authors used VGG-16 to solve the pretext task and learn representations.
 As VGG-16 has increased capacity, it can better handle the increased complexity of the "Jigsaw++" task and thus extract better representation.